Baledogle Airfield: Somali National Alliance control

-Following the withdrawal of UN forces in 1995, the Somali National Alliance (SNA) led by Gen. Muhammad Farah Aidid would take control of Baledogle Airfield.
-On 25 July 1996, the Somali Salvation Alliance (SSA) led by Aidids prime rival Ali Mahdi Muhammad and aided by a break away faction of the SNA led by Osman Ali Atto, would seize control of the airbase.
-The ensuing battle would result in 24 casualties, with seven deaths.
+Following the withdrawal of UN forces in 1995, the Somali National Alliance (SNA) led by Gen. Muhammad Farah Aidid took control of Baledogle Airfield.
+On 25 July 1996, the Somali Salvation Alliance (SSA) led by Aidids prime rival Ali Mahdi Muhammad and aided by a break away faction of the SNA led by Osman Ali Atto, seized control of the airbase.
+The ensuing battle resulted in 24 casualties, with seven deaths.
 Three days later on 28 July 1996, the SNA launched a counter-offensive and engaged in a four-hour battle to recapture the airfield.
 Following intense exchange of fire between the two sides, which involved the use RPG-7's, machine guns, and anti-aircraft missiles, the SNA successfully regained control of the base.

-In January 1999, the Rahanweyn Resistance Army (RRA) would accuse Eritrea of carrying out an arms supply to SNA through flights using the airfield.
+In January 1999, the Rahanweyn Resistance Army (RRA) accused Eritrea of carrying out an arms supply to SNA through flights using the airfield.
 According to a Central Intelligence Agency (CIA) report, on 7 March 1999, an aircraft containing a 15 man delegation consisting of four Iranians and four Libyans along with seven Iraqis landed at Baledogle Airfield to assess possible Uranium extractions in Somalia.

 On 14 February 2001, a large Somali passenger aircraft landed at the airport for the first time.
 The plane, along with two other smaller ones, has just been bought by a local private company, Air Somalia.
-The large aircraft would carry 160 passengers and be tasked with conducting international flights, while the two light planes were used for domestic flights.
+The large aircraft carried 160 passengers and be tasked with conducting international flights, while the two light planes were used for domestic flights.

 Warlords and Islamic Courts Union

-After the dissolution of the Somali National Alliance in 2002, Baledogle airfield would come under the control of various warlords until 2006.
-The airfield would receive an average of nine aircraft a month and generated an estimated profit of $319,200 USD annually through landing and cargo fees.
-In October 2003, President Abdiqasim Salad Hassan of the Transitional National Government (TNG) would be the target of an assassination attempt at the airport.
-CIA flights to the airport during the 2000s would be used to fund and supply American proxies in Somalia.
+After the dissolution of the Somali National Alliance in 2002, Baledogle airfield came under the control of various warlords until 2006.
+The airfield received an average of nine aircraft a month and generated an estimated profit of $319,200 USD annually through landing and cargo fees.
+In October 2003, President Abdiqasim Salad Hassan of the Transitional National Government (TNG) became the target of an assassination attempt at the airport.
+CIA flights to the airport during the 2000s were used to fund and supply American proxies in Somalia.

-The Islamic Courts Union (ICU) would seize control of the airbase during the summer of 2006.
-According to a United Nations (UN) arms-monitoring report, Eritrea had flown arms and military supplies into the airfield to support the ICU.
+The Islamic Courts Union (ICU) asserted control over the airbase during the summer of 2006.
+According to a United Nations (UN) arms-monitoring report, Eritrea had flown military supplies into the airfield to support the ICU.
 Iran had also reportedly used the airfield to deliver arms, and consequently the ICU used the base as a weapons stash.
 On 25 December 2006 the Ethiopian Air Force bombed ICU positions at the airfield.
 An Ethiopian foreign ministry spokesman justified the attack, "...because illegal flights were attempting to land there."